mjamm-inc/mjamm-inc/README.md

 Hi there 👋

-I'm Mariam, a second-year Bioengineering: Bioinformatics student in the Revelle Honors Program at UC San Diego!
+I'm Mariam, a third-year Bioengineering: Bioinformatics student in the Revelle Honors Program at UC San Diego!
 Currently, I'm bridging computational biology and AI as a Bioinformatics Researcher at UCSD's Department of Medicine, an AI/ML Fellow at Salesforce in collaboration with Break Through Tech AI, and a Code Coach teaching the next generation of programmers.
 I've previously explored the intersection of education and technology as an Instructional Assistant for 100+ students across Biology, Math, and Computer Science departments, and earned a Machine Learning Foundations certificate from Cornell University.
 My dream?
 To create innovations that don't just stay in research papers but make their way into doctors' hands to improve patient care.
 From analyzing single-cell RNA sequencing data to building AI-powered CRM tools, I'm driven by work that creates tangible impact at the intersection of healthcare, biotechnology, and artificial intelligence.